MadryLab/backgrounds_challenge/README.md

 [Only-FG](https://www.dropbox.com/s/alrf3jo8yyxzyrn/only_fg.tar.gz?dl=0),
 [Original](https://www.dropbox.com/s/0vv2qsc4ywb4z5v/original.tar.gz?dl=0).

 Each downloadable dataset contains both training data and validation data generated in the same way as the training data (that is, with no manual cleaning); this validation data can be safely ignored.
+The test data in the [release](https://github.com/MadryLab/backgrounds_challenge/releases) should be used instead.

 ## Citation